-KCC provides multiple modalities for learning including fully online courses, hybrid courses (part online/part in classroom), and Web-enhanced traditional courses (typical face-to-face courses with online information).
+KCC provides multiple modalities for learning including fully online courses, hybrid courses (part online/part in classroom), Learning Technologies (flexible model that offers in-person and online synchronous learning), and Web-enhanced traditional courses (typical face-to-face courses with online information).

-All credit courses follow the semester schedule, utilize schedules, require participation and follow the same rigorous guidelines as our face-to-face courses.
+All credit courses follow the semester schedule, utilize schedules, require participation, have the same learning outcomes, and follow the same rigorous guidelines as our face-to-face courses.

 State Authorization Reciprocity Agreement (SARA)

 KCC is a current member of the Michigan State Authorization Reciprocity Agreement (SARA) state portal agency, Midwestern Higher Education Compact (MHEC) and the National Council for State Authorization Agreements (NC-SARA).

 Kellogg Community College (KCC) strives to resolve student concerns, complaints, or grievances.
 Students residing outside the state of Michigan while attending KCC should follow the college’s process outlined within the KCC Student Handbook.
 If the issues cannot be resolved within the college, a complaint may be filed with the student’s home state.
 For a directory of state authorization agencies and contact information, please use the NC-SARA listing of State Portal Entity Contacts.

 For more information about SARA, KCC’s membership, or other information, please visit the State Authorization Reciprocity Agreement (SARA) webpage.

 Kellogg Community College works with the Michigan Community College Association (MCCA) and member colleges throughout Michigan to expand distance learning opportunities for students.
 The MCCA created MCO in cooperation with Michigan’s community colleges as a vehicle to provide access to more courses and programs for students.